 People don’t read, they scan.

 Subheadings break text into smaller, more logical sections.
-Visitors then scroll down to locate precisely what they want to read (or scan)
+Including subheading in your content enables visitors to scroll directly to the content they want to read.

-Images offer additional information and context that plain words cannot, so it is imperative that all images provide value and not only to fill up a page.
+The smart use of images within your pages offers additional information and context that plain words cannot.
+It is imperative that all images provide value and further add to the message of your content.

 Map images and locations

 Images demonstrating how to perform an action or task